AikidoSec/firewall-node/README.md

 * For express based apps, follow the [Express](docs/express.md) instructions
 * For AWS Lambda, follow the [AWS Lambda](docs/lambda.md) instructions
+* `@google-cloud/pubsub` is supported out of the box, no need to do anything, see [sample app for example](./sample-apps/pubsub-mongodb)

 ## Reporting to Aikido